sjchin88/bsds-assignment3/README.md

 ### Local Set Up Guide

 1. Install and deploy RabbitMQ
+2. Install and deploy Redis
-2. Change the server address to localhost in the servlet and consumers program.
+3. Change the server address to localhost in the servlet and consumers program.
-3. Run the consumers program.
+4. Run the consumers program.
-4. Deploy the server program into Tomcat 9 on intellij
+5. Deploy the server program into Tomcat 9 on intellij
-5. Change the server address in the client program to localhost:8080.
+6. Change the server address in the client program to localhost:8080.
-6. Select any of the client configuration and run it.
+7. Run the client

 ### AWS Set Up Guide